furriest/tgbot/README.md

-# tgbot
+# @MAZE IRC #tomsk custom scripts for tgbot
-A modular telegram Python bot running on python3 with an sqlalchemy database.
+# tgbot A modular telegram Python bot running on python3 with an sqlalchemy database.

 Originally a simple group management bot with multiple admin features, it has evolved into becoming a basis for modular bots aiming to provide simple plugin expansion via a simple drag and drop.